 As RIT pursues future climate surveys, focus on increasing participation by developing survey instruments that are language-accessible to our deaf and hard-of-hearing population at all levels, and on increasing the quality of the resulting data by providing opportunities for qualitative feedback and constructing accessible narratives to explain the data.
 Provide transparency through sharing of future survey results.
 Explore ways to ensure anonymity for people in departments with small numbers.

-RIT is preparing a climate study for early 2022, and NTID is working with RIT to make the survey available in English and sign language.
+RIT conducted a climate study in 2022, and NTID worked with RIT to make the survey available in English and sign language.
+Results are being reviewed.

 Seek specific opportunities, in partnership with RIT’s Diversity and Inclusion Division, to be directly engaged in Rochester area efforts to address racism.
 The current project with the Urban League is one example.
 NTID also will encourage RIT to explore collaboration on initiatives related to social justice with other local and regional postsecondary institutions.
 See more examples of possible collaborations.